ipfabric/docs/docs/Getting_Started/platform_wizard/03-discovery_seed.md

 The starting points can be management IP addresses or networks, or existing inventory data can also be imported.

-!!! note

-    Network will try all IP addresses in its range.
-Maximum length of the prefix is /23

 If no seed information is entered, the discovery will begin from the current default gateway.
 The system will try to trace `RFC6890` subnets (by default) to determine the immediate next hops to log in to.

 ![Discovery seed](seed.png)